Best Fishing Float Tubes Under $250

 Despite a few possible improvements, the Caddis Premier Plus is overall a great float tube to keep in mind when you are looking for a capable float tube that is priced really well.

-Classic Accessories designed the hydrodynamic hull of the Togiak to be a solid and comfortable fishing platform.
+Classic Accessories designed the hydrodynamic hull of the Togiak float tube to be a solid and comfortable fishing platform.
 The design is super buoyant while also being remarkably steady because the tube strikes the balance between width and length without being too large.

 The tough nylon covering sports a sleek looking black and brown color scheme, but also provides for a great deal of storage.
 Comfortable armrests provide fantastic storage options with additional pockets for extra reels and gear, as well as small mesh pockets and flat zip pockets.